cs50nestm/cs50labs/syntax/README.md

 ### Styling with `style50`

-Though C doesn't care about how you style your code (in other words code with correct syntax but inconsistent spacing will run) but CS50 does!
+Though C doesn't care about how you style your code (in other words code with correct syntax but inconsistent spacing will compile and execute), CS50 does!
 That's because spacing your code consistently makes it easier to read and as we'll see soon, easier to debug.

 You can check that your spacing is correct by executing the following at the `$` prompt: